SciCompKL/CoDiPack/documentation/Tutorial7.md

 The results are same as if they would be computed with the equations from the start of this tutorial.

 Higher order derivatves can also be computed with the reverse AD mode.
-It is very complex and also not very intuitive to manage several tapes and does not yield any improvements, therefore it is advisable, that the reverse AD type is only used in the last recursion.
+It is very complex and also not very intuitive to manage several tapes and it does not yield any improvements, therefore it is advisable, that the reverse AD type is only used as the most outer type.
-The "r6s" types uses therefore the "t5s" forward type as the nested computation type.
+That is, lhe "r6s" types uses the "t5s" forward type as the nested computation type.

 The derivative helper has the same functions for the reverse types but more care has to be taken when all first order derivatives are set.
 The reverse AD mode of the function \f$f\f$ is described by